 DNS_NAME_LABEL=aci-demo-$RANDOM az container create \ --resource-group <resource_group_name> \ --name <name> \ --image mcr.microsoft.com/azure-cognitive-services/custom-form/labeltool:latest-2.1 \ --ports 3000 \ --dns-name-label $DNS_NAME_LABEL \ --location <region name> \ --cpu 2 \ --memory 8 \ --command-line "./run.sh eula=accept"

 Connect to Azure AD for authorization

-It's recommended that you connect your web app to Azure Active Directory.
-This ensures that only users with valid credentials can sign in and use your web app.
+It's recommended that you connect your web app to Azure Active Directory (Azure AD).
+This connection ensures that only users with valid credentials can sign in and use your web app.
 Follow the instructions in Configure your App Service app to connect to Azure Active Directory.

 Open source on GitHub

 The OCR Form Labeling Tool is also available as an open-source project on GitHub.
 The tool is a web application built using React + Redux, and is written in TypeScript.
 To learn more or contribute, see OCR Form Labeling Tool.

 Use the Train with labels quickstart to learn how to use the tool to manually label training data and perform supervised learning.